turivishal/meta-resumable-upload-api/README.md

-# meta-resumable-upload-api
+# Meta's Resumable Upload API
 Meta's Resumable API with Node.JS

-## 1. Clone repo and move to the project directory
+## 1. Clone the repo and move it to the project directory

 ## 2. Update your credentials in .env
 ```